jm-yu/frontend-for-a-movie-recommendation-system/README.txt

 This a frontend webpage for a movie recommendation project.
-It includes a login part, a user-data collection part.
+It includes a login part, a user-data collection part and a recommendation part.

 html + css + JQuery + php + mysql